Lincoln Corsair Grand Touring Debuts As The Brand’s Second Plug-In

 The Grand Touring model uses a slightly more complex powertrain setup, starting with a 2.5-liter gas engine that’s paired to two electric motors.
 Power is targeted at 266 horsepower (198 kilowatts), though not yet officially confirmed.
 More importantly, Lincoln anticipates an all-electric driving range of “more than” 25 miles (40 kilometers) – just how much more, though, we will have to wait and see.
 Finally, the Corsair Grand Touring uses an electric all-wheel-drive system that sends electric power to the rear wheels, supplementing the gas-powered front wheels.
 Lincoln refers to this technology as a first for the compact crossover segment.

-Much like its gas-only counterparts, the Corsair Grand Touring features an extensive options list, including add-ons like the Lincoln Co-Pilot360 safety suite, the 14-speaker Revel audio system, and 12.3-inch digital instrument cluster.
-And while the Corsair options list is packed with goodies, that leads to the elephant in the room – price.
 Lincoln hasn’t confirmed the Grand Touring’s cost just yet, but we can expect it to command a premium over the non-hybrid models, which can already reach beyond $60,000 when fully-equipped.
 Even so, having another plug-in hybrid in the luxury compact crossover space is a welcome addition and the Corsair itself is a great platform to start with.